 For an in-depth guide on how to use Edelweiss for publisher’s catalogs as a book blogger, check out this amazing post by Tammy over at Books, Bones, Buffy!

+Honestly?
 Now that I have figured out Edelweiss and set it up to work well for my own personal needs, I love it!
-I hope that this post encourages you to dive in and check it out!
+I hope that this post encourages you to dive in and check it out because it isn’t as scary as the site makes it look.

 What are some tips & tricks that you have for Edelweiss users?
 Or do you have any other burning questions that I can answer for you?